© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Jubilee Cave, Langcliffe Scar is a scheduled monument protected by Historic England under reference 1010296.
 View the official record →

-Jubilee Cave, Langcliffe Scar is a natural limestone cave located near Settle in the Yorkshire Dales.
+Jubilee Cave, Langcliffe Scar is a natural limestone cave located on the Yorkshire limestone escarpment near Settle in North Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1010296.

 Jubilee Cave, Langcliffe Scar is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1010296.